 Offering as much specificity as possible in your affiliate-based emails is the way to go (i.e. “Click here for the 2020 release of the canvas tote in orange or here to design your own option”).

 Sounds cute, right?
-A microsite is a tool that companies use to bring customers to a specific product or service.
+A microsite is a tool that companies use to bring customers to a specific product or service as part of their affiliate marketing efforts.
 They are separate from the corporate website and are usually a temporary venture from a normal business.
 For example, a company may have a microsite for holiday products, a special initiative, or a mega sale.
 You can encourage your affiliates to direct traffic to these sites.